An Open Letter of Gratitude to My Kurdish Brothers and Sisters

 Above photo: Exploring the beautiful nature of Kurdistan.
 With me are my two lovely young friends, Noor and Solaf.
 Second photo: Loving the Kurdish way and embracing the unique culture of the Kurds is one of the best things that ever happened to me.
 An experience in a life time that I will always look back to cherish.

 Looking back from my childhood years remembering my folks teaching to me, it gives me a reason to smile and be thankful today of their constant reminders.
 Growing up from a Christian background, my upbringing was; "be nice to everyone whom you encounter and to never lose sight of the fact that the most important part of your success will be how you treat other people - your family, friends, colleagues and even strangers you meet along the way."
 I choose you--as my friends and my sisters and my brothers.
 And I choose to follow Jesus, who's life and teachings compel me to treat everyone with love and respect and kindness regardless of religious faith and ethnic background.
 From the bottom of my heart, thank you for accepting me in your humble abode.
 I can't thank you more for your care and hospitality during my stay in Kurdistan.
 You showed me the true example of love that brings healing and peace to the world.
 Thank you for making me comfortable like I'm a part of your family.
 How awesome it is to be accepted as your own.
 May God continue to bless your homes and families with abundant love and manna from heaven.

-As the heat rises to 38 degrees, we drove to visit the ancient and holy ground where the oldest ethnically Kurdish religious community was built for the Êzidî or Yezidi believers.
+As the heat rises to 38 degrees, we drove to visit the ancient holy temple of Lalish, Iraq where the oldest ethnically Kurdish religious community was built for the Êzidî or Yazidi believers.
 People from all over the world regardless of faith come to visit this sacred place.
 It's amazing to see that in this part of the globe where conflicts and threats are common, many nationalities from different religious background travel this far to meditate and experience inner peace.